 III.
 Disciplined and controlled their physical bodies, (1 Corinthians 9:27)

 The world is not the best place for a Christian to occupy.
 It is cursed and the curse is manifested through its inhabitants every day, whose very hearts are corrupted.
 It only gets worse.
 Not better.
 The world will not agree with us.
 It will persecute us once it finds out we are different.
 But we don’t need to be afraid.
 God delivered Daniel from the Lions, his friends from the furnace of fire and he will deliver us also, (spiritually if not physically).

 Finally, God wants us to be his agents in this fallen world who will glorify his name even in the eyes of the unrighteous.
 This is why Jesus said,

 “You are the light of the world.
 A city located on a hill cannot be hidden.
 People do not light a lamp and put it under a basket but on a lampstand, and it gives light to all in the house.
 In the same way, let your light shine before people so that they can see your good deeds and give honor to your Father in heaven.”
 (Matthew 5:14-16)

-Some Christians question as to why the wicked prosper while they cannot even afford their basic day to day needs.
+Some Christians question why the wicked prosper while they cannot even afford their basic day-to-day needs.
 The answer is simple.
 Pursue after material blessings and you will lose.
 Seek to glorify God and he will bless and exalt you beyond your imaginations, (John 15:7).
 God promoted Daniel because Daniel glorified God in everything he said and done.
 Choose to glorify God in everything you say and do and material blessings will follow.